 After you have mixed it well, zip up the bag tightly and wrap in a fleece hat, jacket or cozy made for the purpose.
 Then let sit for 5 to 15 minutes (the recipe and altitude will determine how long), make yourself a drink and wait for your meal.
 Once ready, stir well and eat.
 We usually put our freezer bag into our cozies before we add the water (since we use a dedicated cozy), this works well as we don’t have to hold the bag upright while the water is added.”
 What is a COZY and where do I get one?

 Always know the dietary limitations of everyone in the group.
 It is very possible to have a tasty vegetarian menu on a backpacking trip.

 Most trek leaders carry emergency food if they are going out for several days.
 The idea is that the emergency food will be preserved for a real emergency, and is thus off limits to hungry boys looking for a snack.
 In reality, it’s not uncommon for the emergency meals to be consumed before the end of the hike, either because a planned meal did not turn out as expected or because Scouts decided to have some sort of feast.
 To keep the emergency food safe for an emergency, some units take things that Scouts will not normally eat, like cat food and green vegetables.

-On the other hand, some groups take too much food, which has to be carried out after it is cooked – a messy an unappetizing proposition.
+On the other hand, some groups take too much food, which should be carried out of the wilderness if it is cooked and uneaten – a messy and unappetizing proposition.
 In my experience, too little food is better than way too much.
-So we have learned to cut our collective pack weights by skipping lunch on the first and last day of the hike, substituting emergency food instead.
+So we have learned to cut our collective pack weights by skipping lunch on the first and last day of the hike, substituting energy bars instead.
 To compensate, we plan a big breakfast on both days.